 A loving father, grandfather, and great-grandfather, Buckner Gamby is survived by his devoted son and daughter-in-law, Alvin K. Gamby, Sr. and Sharon Gamby; three grandchildren, and two great-grandchildren.
 Gamby was predeceased by his wife, the late Ruby Robinson Gamby, whose four beloved daughters he cherished as his own.

 Source: https://www.jmwilkersonsince1874.com/obituary/6721008 Accessed November 5, 2020

-The Buckner Gamby Papers were donated to the NEC Archives by the Gamby family through Buckner Gamby's friend and former student, Dr. Roy Belfield, in 2019.
+The Buckner Gamby Papers were donated to the NEC Archives by the Gamby family through Buckner Gamby's friend and former student, Dr. Roy Belfield, in 2019 and 2021.
 Mr. Gamby's son and daughter-in-law, Alvin and Sharon Gamby allowed Mr. Belfield access to the Gamby home for over a year so that he had ample time in which to sort through Mr. Gamby's papers and music.
 Initially this collection included several grade books from Virginia State University and Southern University that were returned to Mr. Belfield to be given to those institutions.
 Additional papers belonging to Mr. Gamby were donated to Virginia State University.

 Access to the Buckner Gamby papers can be arranged by making an appointment with the Archivist.
 There are no access restrictions pertaining to this collection.

 Copyrights to the Buckner Gamby papers are owned by NEC.
 Permission to publish comes from the NEC Archivist.
 Citations of this collection should read: NECA 18.36.
 Buckner Gamby Papers, New England Conservatory Archives, Boston, MA.

 Scope and Content: